 Sony FX30 Recording Specs & Details

-These bitrates and specs should help you find the best memory cards for 4K recording on Sony FX30.
-You can use a slower card with better cost savings if you’re recording at lower bitrates.
+These bitrates and specs should help you find the best memory cards for 4K recording on the Sony FX30.
+You can use a slower card with better cost savings if recording at lower bitrates.

 Record Limit: Unlimited